 Class Participation 20%

 Quizzes and written assignments;

 Language Lab and Cultural Center: 20%

 Two Essays 10%

 Chapter Exams 30%

-Chapter Exams 30% Final exam 20%
+Final exam 20%

 WPA 0%- (noncompliance -10%)

 a.
-Class Participation (20%):
+Class Participation (15%):

-ORU policy states that regular class attendance is required.
+(1) ORU policy states that regular class attendance is required.
 The participation grade includes a combination of the student's ability (mastery of grammar and vocabulary, as well as fluency and pronunciation), and overall effort (leadership and active participation).
 To this end, students participate in a variety of impromptu small-group activities, and answer questions in class.
 Students are expected to speak in Spanish as much as possible during class time.
 Participation is graded based on the following:

-- A: Student is very well-prepared, volunteers readily, never uses English without permission. - B: Student is well-prepared, volunteers, and rarely/never uses English without permission. - C: Student is somewhat prepared, volunteers occasionally, sometimes uses English without permission. - D: Student is marginally prepared, participates only when called on, or uses English frequently without permission.
+A: Student is very well-prepared, volunteers readily, uses only Spanish in class.

+B: Student is well-prepared, volunteers, and uses only Spanish.

+C: Student is somewhat prepared, volunteers occasionally, sometimes uses English.

+D: Student is marginally prepared, participates only when called on, or uses English frequently.

-- F: Student detracts from the discussion, does not participate, refuses to speak Spanish, or is not prepared. - (2) Participation is graded every day on D2L.
-Students can check their participation grades there at any time during the semester.
+F: Student detracts from the discussion, does not participate, or is not prepared.

-b.
-Quizzes and written assignments; Language Lab and Cultural Center (20%):

-- (1) Quizzes and in-class work are assigned periodically in order to assess students' progress.
+- (2) Participation is graded every day on D2L.
+Students can check their participation grades there at any time during the semester. - b.
+Quizzes and written assignments; Language Lab and Cultural Center (20%): - Quizzes and in-class work are assigned periodically in order to assess students' progress.
 Some quizzes/assignments are not announced beforehand.
 Quizzes and in-class assignments typically are worth 10-20 points.
-These assignments cannot be made up in the case of voluntary tardies/absences. - (2) For each Capítulo covered in the course, students will be assigned computer-graded activities in Connect, the textbook's online workbook.
-Each Capítulo is worth 15 points, based on the percentage earned in assigned activities.
+These assignments cannot be made up in the case of voluntary tardies/absences. - (2) For each Lección covered in the course, students will be assigned computer-graded activities in iLrn, the textbook's online workbook.
+Each Lección is worth 15 points, based on the percentage earned in assigned activities.
 Students may attempt each assignment three times. - (3) Students are required to spend a minimum of three hours in the Language Lab and Cultural Center (located in LRC 232B & C) over the course of the semester.
 This time may be spent as outlined below, or completing other activities as directed by the lab assistant.
 See D2L for due dates.
-Time spent in the LLCC is worth 30 points.
-Students may do up to 2 extra hours for extra credit (5 pts. per extra hour).
+Time spent in the LLCC is worth 30 points (3 hours x 10 points per hour = 30 points).

-NOTE: Doing homework and activities from the Puntos Curriculum, including Connect activities, do not count toward required LLCC hours.
+NOTE: Doing homework and activities from the Puntos de Partida curriculum do not count toward required LLCC hours.
 Watching Hollywood movies in Spanish also does not count.